 While I have not been practicing Family Law for a significant amount of time, I have been practicing long enough to realize that a particular type of motion increases in frequency during the summer and fall.
 This particular type of motion is a Motion to Relocate, sometimes called a Motion for Change of Residence.
 I am not 100% sure of the significance that summer and fall have in causing the increase of this motion, but I am guessing it has something to do with the new school year or the fact that people do not want to move in the dead of winter.
 Both seem like plausible explanations to me.

 When you go through the unfortunate experience of getting a divorce and you have a child you will either have primary residential responsibility of your child, be awarded parenting time (you would then be considered the noncustodial parent), or you and your ex will share equal residential responsibility, which means you will equally share custody of your child.

 It is not unreasonable to think that you or your ex may want to leave the State of North Dakota at some point.
 If you find yourself wanting to make a motion to relocate, or on the receiving end of one, please give us a call, because these situations are complicated.
-There are two of us at SW&L who handle family law cases, including motions to relocate and motions to change custody.
-If you have a family law issue that you would like to discuss, please do not hesitate to call (701) 297-2890 and ask for Jeni or Greg or email me at email@example.com or Greg at firstname.lastname@example.org.
+If you have a family law issue that you would like to discuss, please do not hesitate to call our Family Law Team at 701-297-2890 or send us an email below.